schibsted/overloadimpact/README.md

 pip install -e /path/to/overloadimpact
 ```

+If for some reason the requirements (loadimpact, tabulate, pygal) are not installed, install them by doing ```pip install -r requirements.txt```.

 ### API token environment variable

 Before you can run the loadimpact client you also need to set the API token